nikgreg99/cyber-daily-parser/README.md

 ## Description

 Cyber Threat Intelligence is the basis for preventing a large number of cyber attacks.
 This small project is aims to collect all the information that come from a powerful intelligence source: Cyber Daily Newsletter.
-This newsletter contains different information about new threats focusing on: vulnerability exploits, malware and suspicious IP address.
+This newsletter contains different information about new threats focusing on: vulnerability exploits, malware and suspicious IP addresses.
 The project access to your mail inbox, download all the newsletter and save the data inside a PostgreSQL database.

 ## How install the project